Fabritec Docs

 Governance Model Summary#

-Task Manager is built on three structural pillars:
+Task Manager is built on four structural pillars:

 1.